 In larger spaces, keeping the look cohesive is key.
-In this contemporary Rococo-inspired space, the pale shades, luxe textures, and glamorous elements tie everything together.
+In this contemporary Rococo-inspired space, pale shades, luxe textures, and glamorous elements tie everything together.
 Complementary pieces, like the vintage Murano glass chandelier and lucite vanity stool, up the cool factor, too.

 The paneled cabinets and stark black-and-white palette give this cool bathroom a graphic look in the best way.
-Such a bold color scheme can often make the space feel a bit cold, but transitional shades, like the grey shower and floors, soften it up a bit, making it feel more welcoming.
+Such a bold color scheme can often make the space feel a bit cold, but transitional shades, like the grey shower and floors, soften it up a bit, and make it feel more welcoming.

 This monochromatic space is the definition of cool.
 Dark, matte walls, Ferguson bulbs, and shiny hardware only enhance this moody bathroom's industrial feel.

 Minimize the Shine

 This space looks more like a five-star spa than it does a residential master bath, but we'll take it!
-In our opinion, lots of super-shiny metallic accents can make a bathroom feel a bit futuristic, so keeping all of the metal matte is a bit easier on the eyes—even if it's black.
+In our opinion, lots of super-shiny metallic accents can make a bathroom feel a bit futuristic, so keeping all of the metal matte is a bit easier on the eyes.

 Layer Your Rugs

 Rugs in a bathroom are one of our favorite design choices.
-Because the floors tend to get pretty wet, a lot of people shy away from rugs while others, like Katie Hackworth, double up on rugs.
+Because the floors tend to get pretty wet, a lot of people shy away from rugs while others, like designer Katie Hackworth, double up on rugs.
 Not only are they super-soft, but they also are an easy way to add some color to your space.

 Focus on Lighting

 Lighting is a great way to add something unique and personal to your space.
 Plus, in an all-white space, you really can't go wrong because seemingly every color and style will work.
-For instance, this bathroom feels uber-contemporary, but a wood-beaded chandelier fits right in.
+For instance, this bathroom feels uber-contemporary, yet a more bohemian, wood-beaded chandelier fits right in.